Press & media

 Short (25 words): NI Trades is Northern Ireland’s own tradesperson platform.
 Homeowners post jobs free; vetted local trades respond direct.
 Founded in Belfast, built for NI only.

 Long (75 words): NI Trades (nitrades.co.uk) is a tradesperson platform built exclusively for Northern Ireland.
-Homeowners post jobs free and receive direct responses from up to three vetted local tradespeople; trades pay a flat monthly fee with no per-lead charges.
-Founded in Belfast by a team who understand how much it matters who you let through your front door, the platform covers 19 trade categories across all 11 council areas and publishes researched NI-specific cost guides, including the NI Home Improvement Cost Index 2026.
+Homeowners post jobs free and receive direct responses from up to three vetted local tradespeople; trades respond free and pay a flat monthly fee with no per-lead charges, so quotes price the work rather than the cost of winning it.
+The platform covers 19 trade categories across all 11 council areas and publishes researched NI-specific cost guides, including the NI Home Improvement Cost Index 2026.

 Fast facts